 Dotted throughout the sea surrounding Greece are 227 inhabited islands (nearly 6,000 in total) with their own distinct scenery, vibrant culture and history.
 It’s no surprise that Greece and the Greek Isles regularly top travel wish lists for those who want a variety of experiences—ancient ruins, miles of gorgeous beaches and incredible food—all in one trip.

-With Royal Caribbean, you can easily and safely island-hop–or island “cruise”–minus the daily ferry schedules or packing and unpacking at every new place.
-This summer, Jewel of the Seas is embarking on a series of seven-night itineraries to Greece’s breathtaking shores, and it’s one of the easiest ways for you and your family to savor all that this country’s idyllic destinations have to offer.
+With Royal Caribbean, you can easily island-hop–or island “cruise”–minus the daily ferry schedules or packing and unpacking at every new place.
+It’s one of the most convenient ways for you to savor all that this country’s idyllic destinations have to offer.

 Take a peek at the unforgettable adventures you can experience in some of the country’s most popular spots: